mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/AcceleratorSystem.md

 - Must use OEM accelerator pedal
 - Must not have any exposed or loose wires according to NESC standard
 - Must send voltage in the range that changes with pedal position
-- Must have wires able to handle 6 V and 1 A.
+- Must have wires able to handle 6 V and 1 A
-- Shall have the same accuracy of a stock nissan leaf accelerator pedal
+- Shall have an accurate measure if the position
-- Shall send analog position signal to local MCU
+- Shall send position signal to local MCU

 ### Wiring Schematic